Pennsylvania is a prime pickup opportunity for Senate Democrats, adding pressure to the Senate primary fight - KTVZ

 So far, Democrats are comfortable with how the candidates are facing off against one another in the race.
 But there are concerns that a messy, protracted primary could hurt Democrats’ best chance to flip a seat in the Senate.

-Joe Cavallo, a spokesman for Fetterman, shook off the attacks, telling CNN that the campaign has been “focused on ourselves” and “on the issues that are affecting Pennsylvanians.”
+Joe Calvello, a spokesman for Fetterman, shook off the attacks, telling CNN that the campaign has been “focused on ourselves” and “on the issues that are affecting Pennsylvanians.”

 “Whether it’s Malcolm Kenyatta, Val Arkoosh, Conor Lamb, any Democrat running would be a hell of a lot better in the Senate than Pat Toomey would be,” he added.

-Note: CORRECTION: A previous version of this story misspelled Joe Calvello’s name.